Skip to main content

 .mapping(x: 'time', y: 'value')

-.scaleXContinuous(min: 0, max: 100) // X-axis
+.scaleXContinuous(min: 0, max: 100) // X-axis with fixed visual range

-.scaleYContinuous(min: 0, max: 200) // Y-axis
+.scaleYContinuous(min: 0, max: 200) // Y-axis with fixed visual range

 .geomLine()